 The Cons:

-It may not have some of the fancy features found on HWiNFO or HWMonitor’s Pro version, but it does exactly what you need.
+It may not have some of the advanced features found on HWiNFO or HWMonitor’s Pro version, but it does exactly what you need.
 It reads the temperature data of every single core on your processor.
 It also automatically adds readings to the Windows tray.

 The Pros: